Now You Can Have Robust Data Logging for Free – Part 1

 The visual basic program file will be in the C:AccRL directory.

-Start a new project save it as AccRL in the directory mentioned above.
+Please start and save a new project as AccRL in the above directory.

 Add the Microsoft Winsock Control 6.0 component to the project.
 This will be needed to communicate through Ethernet to our PLC on the network.